notaryproject/notation/specs/commandline/sign.md

 ### Set config property for OCI image manifest

 OCI image manifest requires additional property `config` of type `descriptor`, which is not required by OCI artifact manifest.
 Notation creates a default config descriptor for the user if flag `--signature-manifest image` is used.
-OCI image manifest requires additional property `config` of type `descriptor`, which is not required by OCI artifact manifest.
-Notation creates a default config descriptor for the user if flag `--signature-manifest image` is used.

 Notation uses empty JSON object `{}` as the default configuration content, and thus the default `config` property is fixed, as following: